Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: soundscape remixing

+Consider a sound mixture $x$, we can express it as the sum of $N$ different sources: $x = \sum_{i=1}^{N} s_i $.
 Each source can have different energy and can be either a human speech or a non-speech sound: $s_i \in \mathcal{S} = \mathcal{S}_{\text{speech}} \cup \mathcal{S}_{\text{audio}}$.
 For the remainder of this paper, we will use the term $\textit{audio}$ for non-speech sounds, including animal voices, sound effects, music, and noises.
 We can describe each sound source $s_i$ by a semantic description $\tilde{s}_i$, which can be the speaking style measured in one or multiple of gender, pitch, tempo, energy, and emotion for a speech source or the class label for an audio source.
 Let us define $\tilde{\mathcal{S}}$ as the set of all semantic descriptions.
 In this work, we assume that no two sound sources share the same semantic description in the sound mixture.
 In other words, no two speech sources share the same speaking style, and no two audio sources share the same class label.
 Therefore, every sound mixture is a combination of $N$ different sources of different descriptions $\{\tilde{s}_1, \tilde{s}_2, ..., \tilde{s}_N\}$, with $\tilde{s}_i \neq \tilde{s}_j, \forall i \neq j $, and a description $\tilde{s}_i$ can identify an unique source $s_i$ in the mixture.